Fact-checked against ATO — Multiple jobs or multiple payments on 2026-04-25.

 - Workers receiving taxable Centrelink payments alongside employment

-For workers with significant non-PAYG income, the ATO’s PAYG instalments system (a quarterly pre-payment of expected tax) is sometimes the cleanest way to spread the obligation across the year.
-For most workers with simple multi-job patterns, a Withholding Declaration on one of the jobs is enough.
+If you’ve got a decent chunk of non-PAYG income, the ATO’s PAYG instalments system – paying your expected tax in quarterly chunks – is often the tidiest way to spread the load across the year.
+For most people juggling a couple of straightforward jobs, a Withholding Declaration on one of them does the trick.

 Frequently asked questions